Posts

 Image

-Pave the way for clearing clutter, change your mind for more peace, and make the world a happier place - it's all in this roundup of posts.
 At least 350,000 words – that's about what it comes to.
-Over 400 posts, not to mention a dozen books.
+Almost 400 posts, not to mention a dozen books.
 It continues to surprise me that I have written so much.
 Some of you have been here for all of it.
 Thank you.
 Back in November 2018, when I published my first post, I knew very little about blogging.
 I'd always been a writer in various ways, and particularly enjoyed writing essays from a personal point of view.
-(I can hear my brother saying, "What a weirdo.
+(I can just imagine my brother saying, "What a weirdo.
 Essay writing?
-Are you kidding me?! ) And here we are today, nearly 45 months later, on post number 404.
+Are you kidding me?! ") And here we are today, nearly 45 months later, on post number 396.
 This one's a little different.
 Even though I continue writing about decluttering, minimalism, gratitude, and other values of a simpler mindset and lifestyle, I work hard to create new content with fresh insights and ideas.
-But sometimes it's good to revisit the
+But sometimes it's good to revisit the oldies.
+We grow and change, and come to that old material with new eyes and different needs than we had before.
+So to...

 How to Think Like a Minimalist